highlight-run/docs/product-features/team-management.md

 1. Type in your teammate's email

-2. Copy the invite link and share it&#x20;
+2. Copy the invite link and share it

 ## Domain Auto Join